ldanilov/fastcaddy/README.md

 Then you’ll need create a Cloudflare API token for your user, which we’ll then use to create the less privileged token.

+To create your user API token in Cloudflair, go to My Profile \> API Tokens.
+Create the token using the template “Create Additional Tokens.”
+This will pre-select the “User.API Tokens” Edit permission for you.
+Add the “Zone.Zone” Read permission, as well.

 ``` python
 cf_token = os.environ['CLOUDFLARE_API_TOKEN']